marcuscaisey/lox/README.md

 #### Function Declaration

-A function declaration declares a name which can be called with arguments.
+A function declaration declares a function which can be called with arguments.
 The function body is a block statement which can return a value to the caller.
 A function which does not return a value implicitly returns `nil`.

 ```lox